Lithumist/Reflection/README.txt

  - all variables have a trailing underscore _ (except private ones or arguments)

- - The actual ray reflection code is god-forsaken mess i'm so sorry (Working on making it better!)
+ - The actual ray reflection code has been improved and is now pretty!

  - The more I code the less shits I give about the previously mentioned naming convention..
 Oh well have fun.